 At least there’s the score by Harumi Fujita, the one element of Strider that’s unequivocally strong.
 The second you power on the system your ears are graced by one of the best title screen themes ever, perfectly setting the tone for the rest of the session.

-I found Strider for Genesis to be a good game that suffers mainly in the comparison to later top tier action platformers for the system, but NES Strider really is a whole other story.
+I found Strider for Genesis to be a good game that lacked only in comparison to later top tier action platformers for the system, but NES Strider really is a whole other story.
 It’s honestly tough to recommend this one at all.
 The way the action is programmed feels sloppy, bordering on glitchy at times, the story is a mess, and the presentation is average at best, despite a really solid soundtrack.

 It is a very inexpensive game, however, and makes for a quick playthrough due to being less mazelike and convoluted than some of the titles that inspired it.
 If you’re a fan of Strider Hiryū himself or of Metroid type games in general, you might find this one to be worth spending a few dollars and hours on.